Engine Control

 Achieving arbitrary write

-Now since we have the ability to get arbitrary values on the stack we can achieve arbitrary read and write by getting an address on the stack and referencing it with %s or %n.
+Now since we have the ability to get arbitrary values on the stack we can achieve arbitrary read and write by getting an address on the stack and referencing it with %s

 We already have a LIBC leak and a stack leak all we really need is an arbitrary write.
 We can rework our previous function into a write-what-where: